toposTForm/fileManager/README.md

-Please, use full screen mode for concole (otherwise some table may be corrupt)
+Please, use full screen mode for console (otherwise some table may be corrupt)

 please, use for run:
 1. node index.js --username=user_name